alex-adam/Task/README.md

 ###MainProgramm (+Plugin)
 Plugin could not be imported in the MainProgramm…
-So I copied the WhereTheIssAt Project and used this one
+So I copied the *WhereTheIssAt Project* and used this one

 ###WhereTheIssAt (+Plugin)
-Because of the Problems of MainProgramm (+ Plugin) I copied a previous test and used this as a template (That’s why it is called WhereTheIssAt…)
+Because of the Problems of *MainProgramm (+ Plugin)* I copied a previous test and used this as a template (That’s why it is called *WhereTheIssAt*…)

 Plugin:
 Object ISS contains the model Test which stores the FileNames of a specific folder.